Varathac/Fuoco-Pneumatico/Guide/LCD Screen to Arduino.md

 (LCD Screen Pin Layout)

+(We will be using the Custom Wire to connect them)

 Pin Connections From Arduino to LCD Screen (A: Arduino | L: LCDScreen) -
 - A: 5v -> L: VCC